The AlgorithmicFIRE Curriculum Review

 Launch ToolSafe Withdrawal Rate

-Calculate your safe withdrawal rate for retirement based on historical data.
+Calculate your safe withdrawal rate for retirement based on expected investment returns and other factors.

 Trend following isn't the only way to protect against downturns.
 We compare trend following to the "guaranteed" protection of put options, and calculate the true cost of that certainty using SPY as our proxy for the S&P 500.